Boy found dead in Georgia cemetery in 1999 identified, mother charged with murder - NewsBreak

 NCMEC said Ava’s tip gave investigators a new direction to follow in the case.
 The NCMEC team followed up, researching, analyzing and trying to connect the pieces to help investigators track down Hamilton’s family.
 With DNA work provided by NCMEC partner, Bode Technology, Hamilton’s identity was officially confirmed.

 Black was taken into custody near her home in Phoenix, Arizona.
-She is currently awaiting extradition to Georgia, according to the district attorney’s office.
+She is currently awaiting extradition to Georgia, according to the DeKalb County district attorney’s office.

 Comments / 0